RebollidoRiosLab/ALO-HA/README.md

-# ALO•HA – Allergy Linking Oncology Human Analyses
+# Allergy Linking Oncology Human Analyses (ALO•HA)

 **ALO•HA** is an interactive **Shiny** application developed by the [RebollidoRiosLab](https://rebollidorioslab.com/)
 for the AllergoOncology research community.
 It enables exploration of allergy-related omics data in a publication-aware and biologically contextualized way.